Hitakumori/Mod-Cycler-v6.1/README.md

 Browse to your 3dmigoto \Mods folder.

-Select Group: Use the dropdown to pick which group you want to cycle (usually Group 1).
+Select Group: Use the dropdown to pick which group you want to cycle.

 Generate: Click the button to create your custom mod_cycler.ini.

+Apply Changes: Press F10 in game to take affect.

 In-Game Control: